betterscientificsoftware/bssw.io/Articles/Blog/2024-05-20-communicating-design.md

 - In a few sentences, what specifically are you communicating?
 - At what level of fidelity does the content of the message exist in the software - conceptual, specification, or implementation?

-The three diagrams below are taken from one of my software projects, FLORIS, a wind farm wake modeling framework that provides specific interfaces where developers can plug in new wake models.
+The three diagrams in Figure 3 are taken from one of my software projects, FLORIS, a wind farm wake modeling framework that provides specific interfaces where developers can plug in new wake models.
 Consider the three perspectives:
 - *Conceptual* describes the relationships between the main components of the software and notes where to connect a new wake model.
 - *Specification* describes the connections between a portion of the wake model and the software objects that interface with it.